Nusiq/regolith-filters/system_template/README.md

   their properties used during code generation (see the section below).
 - Other files are the temlpates.
 You can put any kind of files here.
 The `_scope.json` and `_map.py` files define what to do with them.
+- `_group_scope.json` - just like the `_scope.json` file it defines variables
+  to be used during the evaluation of the `_map.py` file.
+The difference is that the `_group_scope.json` file is used for all systems inside the group.
+  Additionally, the `_group_scope.json` file marks the root folder of the group.
+More details about the group folders are in dedicated section below.

 ## The `_map.py` file